-illiteratehack writes "10 years ago AMD released its first Opteron processor, the first 64-bit x86 processor.
+illiteratehack writes: 10 years ago AMD released its first Opteron processor, the first 64-bit x86 processor.
 The firm's 64-bit 'extensions' allowed the chip to run existing 32-bit x86 code in a bid to avoid the problems faced by Intel's Itanium processor.
-However AMD suffered from a lack of native 64-bit software support, with Microsoft's Windows XP 64-bit edition severely hampering its adoption in the workstation market."
-But it worked out in the end.
+However AMD suffered from a lack of native 64-bit software support, with Microsoft's Windows XP 64-bit edition severely hampering its adoption in the workstation market.

 It isn't easy being the parent of a six-year-old.
 However, it's a pretty small

 price to pay for having somebody around the house who understands computers.